Livingston, New Jersey: Police Department

 The Livingston Police Department (LPD) was established in 1813.
 It consists of the following divisions: Patrol, Traffic, Communications (911 dispatch), Police Records, Internal Affairs, and Community Policing.
 Bureaus include the Detective and Juvenile bureaus.

 Volunteer organizations

-There are more than 40 volunteer committees and boards are operated by the Township, including Livingston Municipal Alliance Committee (LMAC), Holiday Committees, Consumer Affairs Office, Planning Board, Zoning Board of Adjustment, and Committee for Diversity & Inclusion.
+There are more than 40 volunteer committees and boards operated by the Township, including Livingston Municipal Alliance Committee (LMAC), Holiday Committees, Consumer Affairs Office, Planning Board, Zoning Board of Adjustment, and Committee for Diversity & Inclusion.

 Volunteer-based public safety organizations include the Livingston Auxiliary Police, Livingston Fire Department and Livingston First Aid Squad.